From REST to MCP: An Empirical Study of API Wrapping and Automated Server Generation for LLM Agents: OpenAPI-to-MCP Generation Framework

-\underline{\textbf{Step 1}}: \textbf{Input parsing and dialect resolution.} AutoMCP begins by parsing command-line arguments to locate the input spec and output path.
-It automatically detects the spec format (YAML or JSON) and dialect (OpenAPI 2.0 or 3.0) by inspecting top-level fields.
+\underline{\textbf{Step A}}: \textbf{Input parsing and dialect resolution.} AutoMCP-Baseline parses the input specification and automatically detects the format (YAML or JSON) and dialect (OpenAPI 2.0 or 3.0) by inspecting top-level fields.
 For OpenAPI 2.0, the base URL is composed from \texttt{schemes}, \texttt{host}, and \texttt{basePath}; for OpenAPI 3.0, the first entry in \texttt{servers} is used.
-This base URL is later injected into all generated tool handlers.
+This base URL is injected into all generated tool handlers.